natebellanger10/ClimbingProject/README.md

 - Now we need to implement an Azure Data Factory to move the data for us.

-- As before, go to "add" and search for "factory"
+- As before, go to "add" and search for "factory".

 <kbd> ![Create Data Factory](https://user-images.githubusercontent.com/61860904/107554498-42cc9380-6b93-11eb-8926-c3931dd23b8e.PNG) </kbd>